jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - query position & debug / draw
 - ok, that's fine...

-I think it's time to try to understand smoothie's guts and, hopefully, tack on those E moves.
+I think it's time to try to understand smoothie's guts and, hopefully, tack on those E moves... so... :/

+- have NUM_MOTORS (4) and NUM_MOTION_AXIS (3)
+- build w/ this count of step interfaces, but don't change anything else... test
+- observe how blocks are built (?) and add stepper ticks (?)

 ## 2021 01 21